Photo by Guatemala Escala

 Projects that take place inside the continental United States (unless led by an Indigenous community)

-Projects not led by local climbers
+Projects not led by local climbers or artists

 Projects without a significant relationship to climbing